 • The amount of detail that was covered

-All of these factors are important when Googlebot crawls your website.
+All of these factors are important when Googlebot crawls your website and blog posts.

 Examine The Backlink Profiles Of Your Competitors

 Finding out where your competitors get their backlinks and using that knowledge to create high-quality links for your website is one of the most critical aspects of competitive analysis.
 Examining the link profiles of your rivals is a perfect way to uncover new link opportunities.
 This step, too, will necessitate the use of a powerful SEO tool, it is nearly impossible to do without one.

 You haven’t been paying attention if you don’t know that Google has been putting a lot of effort into enhancing user experience.
 Almost all of the big algorithmic improvements in recent years have been focused on user experience (UX), better mobile apps, quicker pages, and better search results.